-Johann Bartholomew Adam Beringer was an 18th-century professor at the University of Würzburg, and he was remembered long afterwards as the butt of a particularly cruel joke.
+In 1694, Johann Bartholomew Adam Beringer earned his doctorate in medicine from the University of Würzburg.
+One year later, he was named professor at the same university.
+That kind of early-in-life success often breeds envy, and nowadays Beringer is mostly remembered as the butt of a particularly cruel joke.
 In the 1930s, science historian Frank Dawson Adams recounted:

 Beringer was keenly interested in collecting the fossils which abounded in the Muschelkalk about Würzburg.
 Some sons of Belial [evil spawn] among his students prepared a number of artificial fossils by moulding forms of various living or imaginary things in clay which was then baked hard and scattered in fragments about on the hillsides where Beringer was wont to search for fossils. . . .
 As certain persons had ventured to assert that these fossils had been made artificially, [Beringer] devotes a chapter of [his] treatise to refuting such statements.
 The distressing climax was reached, however, when later he one day found a fragment bearing his own name upon it.
 So great was his chagrin and mortification in discovering that he had been made the subject of a cruel and silly hoax, that he endeavored to buy up the whole edition of his work.
 In doing so he impoverished himself and it is said shortened his days.

 The popular account that Adams relayed has proven wrong on a few points.
-For one, Beringer apparently survived the prank a good long time.
-For another, his students were innocent.
+For one, Beringer apparently survived the prank a good long time, without any crushing financial ruin.
+For another, two of the three fossil-digging boys who collected specimens for Beringer's cabinet were likely as deceived as the professor.
 Finally, there probably wasn't a rock with Beringer's own name on it, although some rocks did bear written characters.